munificent/craftinginterpreters/book/optimization.md

 enlightenment strikes.
 Instead, we need to *observe* her performance, see where she stumbles, and then find faster paths for her to take.

-Much of that process is particular to one dog on one obstacle course.
-When we write optimizations for our virtual machine, we also can't assume that we will make *all* Lox programs run faster on *all* hardware.
+Much like agility training is particular to one dog and one obstacle course, we can't assume that our virtual machine optimizations will make *all* Lox programs run faster on *all* hardware.
 Different Lox programs stress different areas of the VM, and different architectures have their own strengths and weaknesses.

 ### Benchmarks